cucumber/docs/content/community/faq.md

 ## How can I make Cucumber conditionally skip steps
 Each scenario should test one thing and fail for one particular reason.
-This means there is no reason to skip steps.
+This means there should be  no reason to skip steps.

 If there seems to be a reason you'd want to skip steps conditionally, you probably have an anti-pattern.
-For instance, you might not be in control of your test environment or test data.
+For instance, you might be trying to test multiple things in one scenario or you might not be in control of the state of your test environment or test data.
-The best thing would be to fix the root cause.
+The best thing to do here is to fix the root cause.

 ## Taking a screenshot after (failed) steps
 Taking a screenshot when a scenario fails, might help you to figure out what went wrong.
 To take a screenshot on failure, you can configure an after hook.

 Note that taking a screenshot after every step is considered an anti-pattern.
-You should be able to rely on your test automation; you shouldn't need to check every step of your scenario with a screenshot.
+You should be able to rely on your test automation, without having to check every step of your scenario with a screenshot.
 Your automation should be stable and tests should fail for a clear reason.

 # How do I share state between steps?